jduffield65/coppafish/docs/pipeline/register.md

 #### Shift
-Our expectation of the transforms found is that there should be a shift between rounds for a particular tile (in [*register_initial*](register_initial.md#updating-initial-range) we expected the shift to a particular round should be quite similar across tiles, we relax that here).
+Our expectation of the transforms found is that there should be a shift between rounds for a particular tile (in [*register_initial*](register_initial.md#updating-initial-range) we expected the shift to a particular round should be quite similar across tiles - we relax that here).
 We do not expect significant shifts between channels for the same tile and round though.

 Thus, we can compute the expected shift for each transform of tile $t$ to round $r$ by averaging over all channels.